jedisct1/libsodium-php/README.md

 The same message encrypted with the same key, but with two different nonces, will produce two totally different ciphertexts.
-Which is usually what you want.
+Which is probably what you want.

 Do not use the same `(key, nonce)` pair twice.

 The nonce can be public as long as the key isn't.

 Hash functions